 The lender will conduct a valuation on the existing property to see how much security they will be holding after they release the guarantee.
 If the overall LVR is less than 90% then the lender would be happy to proceed with the partial discharge on the guarantee.

 But if you still owe more than 80% after the discharge, you can

 - Ask your parents if they can secure a bank guarantee for the difference

 For example, if the guarantee required was $100,000, then they will need to provide the lender with a $100,000 term deposit to be held as security.

-It is important to know when your parents will need to sell their property upfront so you can establish if this is the right option for you and your parents.
+It is important to know when your parents will need to sell their property prior to signing on as a guarantor so you can establish if this is the right option for you and your parents.

 James Matheson details to get in touch: